 Whether a parent can modify a child support award depends heavily on the relevant statute and wording of the court order.

 Many parents are in the frustrating situation of not receiving any payments from the other parent.

-Our Draper child support attorney routinely assists clients with enforcing court orders by filing motions for an order to show cause.
+Our South Jordan child support attorney routinely assists clients with enforcing court orders by filing motions for an order to show cause.
 This procedure holds the other party accountable for failing to pay child support or any other court-ordered obligation.

 In addition, the Utah Office of Recovery Services (“ORS”) regularly intervenes in ongoing lawsuits or initiates administrative actions to enforce orders containing child support provisions.

 Calculating and enforcing child support obligations is a very common issue in family law disputes and usually requires the assistance of a knowledgeable lawyer.
-Choose our child support lawyers located in Draper, UT to represent you with care.
+Choose our child support lawyers located in South Jordan, UT to represent you with care.